YTasheva/EduFlix/README.md

 ### User Navigation:

-- Users can easily navigate to the Eduflix website.
+- Users can easily navigate to the EduFlix website.
 - The homepage prominently displays educational categories for users to choose from.
 - Each category should be clearly labelled and visually distinct.